danieltjw/aifutures/README.md

 # Future of Capitalism, Wealth

-Capitalism has been an effective tool in our struggle against scarcity by helping us accelerate technological advances.
-Our current version might be too addictive, training us to accept environmental harm and human suffering as trade-off to get ahead.
+Capitalism has been an effective coordination tool in our struggle against scarcity by helping us accelerate technological advances.
+Our current version of capitalism might be too addictive, training us to accept environmental harm and human suffering as trade-off to get ahead.

 In the future, once our fear of scarcity has been quench, we might create a more wholesome form of capitalism.